【失敗談】初めてのトレランで気をつけないといけないこと

 The outfit is lightly dressed and there is no problem at all.

 I think many people are unsure about what to wear.
-I'm a pretty reckless person, so I don't know if this will be of much help, but I run dressed like the one in the photo.
+I'm a pretty reckless person, so I don't know if this will be of much help, but I wore the outfit in the photo for my first trail run, and I also wear it every time I run.

 ↑↑October to November